 Lawson guided USA teams to three-straight gold medals for the U18 women (2017 and 2019 FIBA 3x3 U18 World Cup and 2018 Youth Olympic Games) and the first ever title for the U18 men at the 2019 FIBA 3x3 U18 World Cup.
 The other two gold medals came from the 2019 U.S. 3x3 Men’s and Women’s Pan American Games Teams.

-She also serves as the athlete representative on the 2017-2021 USA Basketball Women's Junior National Team Committee, which selects coaches and athletes for USA Basketball college-aged competitions, such as the FIBA U19 World Cups FIBA Americas U18 Championships World University Games and Pan American Games.
+She also served as the athlete representative on the 2017-2021 USA Basketball Women's Junior National Team Committee, which selected coaches and athletes for USA Basketball college-aged competitions, such as the FIBA U19 World Cups FIBA Americas U18 Championships World University Games and Pan American Games.

 Her impact on the women’s basketball community is evident as she was named one of the 100 most influential people in women’s college basketball as announced by Silver Waves Media in the summer of 2020.